 Casual employees are paid a casual loading instead of paid leave entitlements.
 Employers should also consider their obligations under any applicable enterprise agreement, award, employees’ employment contracts or workplace policies.

-Note that casuals and sole traders may be eligible to receive JobKeeper.
+Note that casuals and sole traders may be eligible to receive JobKeeper or JobSeeker payment.

 Independent contractors are not employees and do not have paid leave entitlements under the Fair Work Act.
 However, there are special provisions that deem contract outworkers in the textile, clothing and footwear industry to be employees for the purposes of most protections under the Fair Work Act.